Praha hlavní nádraží: Initial construction

 The imperial decision of October 1866 to demolish the walls contributed to the construction of the railway station in the current location.
 The station has been in operation since 14 December 1871, when the southbound Emperor Franz Joseph Railway service to Benešov, Tábor and Vienna started from it.
 At the time, the station was known as "Franz Josef Station".

 In 1872, the Turnov-Kralupy-Prague railway was terminated at a separate station close to the Emperor František Josef Railway station.
 The two stations soon merged.
 The Prague Connecting Railway was also put into operation on the Smíchov (Czech Western Railway), Prague and Hrabovka (connected to the Austrian Northwestern Railway) routes, thus connecting the stations of four different companies.
 The Vinohrady tunnel led the railways to Vienna and Smíchov separately, only after the double-tracking of the connecting railway in 1901 were the two lines connected already in front of the Vršov portal.

 The original narrative building was built according to the design of Vojtěch Ignác Ullmann and Antonín Viktor Barvitius in a Renaissance Revival style.
-The 150-meter-long building with two towers, a hall with a coffered ceiling, a restaurant, offices and 22 doors leading to a mosaic-paved platform has earned the nickname "castle station".
+The 150-metre-long building with two towers, a hall with a coffered ceiling, a restaurant, offices and 22 doors leading to a mosaic-paved platform has earned the nickname "castle station".
 Velký park was founded in front of the station in 1876.